PeterMosmans/gitlab-demolab/README.md

 # GitLab Demolab

-This repository contains all files to automatically configure and set up a local demo environment, consisting of a CI/CD GitLab server and multiple (Docker-in-Docker) GitLab runners.
-Optionally, SonarQube as well as Dependency-Track can be configured and set up as well.
+This repository contains all files to automatically configure and set up a local demo environment, consisting of a CI/CD GitLab Community Edition server and multiple (Docker-in-Docker) GitLab runners.
+Optionally, SonarQube Community Edition and Dependency-Track can be configured and set up as well.

 ## Prerequisites